na-na-hi/renget/archive/stscript.md

 /qr-create set=TestPreset hidden=true label=MyFunction /getvar myvar \| /echo \{\{pipe\}\}
 ```
 The `set` should be the name of the preset we want to use.
 This QuickReply will use up one of the slots.
 The `label` will be the name of the QuickReply, you will use this with the `/run` command, and you will also see this on the button if you do create one. `hidden` decides whether the button will be added or not, with `hidden=true` meaning that it won't.
 Everything afterwards, so `/getvar myvar \| /echo \{\{pipe\}\}` is the code inside the "function".
 This code would run if the button is clicked or if we run the QuickReply manually.
 Here it passes the `myvar` variable's value to `/echo` through a pipe.
 Unfortunately, you cannot use `{{pipe}}` to pass data to the QuickReply, and you need to escape stuff here as well.
 Unless you're editing in the window, in which case you don't need any `\`.

+!~red; Important update here! ~!
+While passing data to the functions via setting variables, as described below IS possible and probably a better idea than the way STscript intends we do it, you can indeed pass arguments to a QuickReply.
+The `/help slash` command details how it's done.
+But I recommend against it, it can be awkward when passing literals and not only values stored in variables.
+!~red; update end ~!

 So how will we pass data to our "functions"?
 With variables, in a kind of assembly way.
 In the previous example, no matter how many times you run the QuickReply, it will get the data from the variable named `myvar`.
 So...
 If we have a "function" that's called `multiply` inside the `TestPreset` preset, and we make it that it uses the variables `multiplyA` and `multiplyB`, then we can do this:
 ```